fathym-it/docs/docs/introduction/overview.md

 ## Best Practices

-First and foremost, Fathym Framework will help you deliver repeatable best practices across your infrastructure, devops, and application development practices.
-Whether delivering innovative, startup technology or trusted/secure/proven solutions...
-Fathym Framework will support your team in delivering your chosen best practices to your chosen market.
+At its core, Fathym Framework embraces a perspective of "We all do it a little different".
+Technology is vast, and our chosen languages and frameworks should make what we do easier.
+While our best practices are opinionated towards Azure, C#, and Angular, we recognize that every team is different.
+Our framework will help you deliver your best practices repeatably through your infrastructure, devops, and application development decisions.
+Whether delivering innovative, startup technology or proven legacy solutions, Fathym Framework will support your team in adopting and establishing best practices in a hybrid-cloud world.

 ## Low Code Units